 Acne is one of the most common dermatological conditions, which mainly affects adolescents, but can affect adults at almost any age.
 Many factors can contribute to acne breakouts including stress, diet, and other diseases, and the severity of breakouts can range from a few postules, papules, or comedones to a dense covering of the face or back that can be debilitating to adults and adolescents alike.
 During an inflammatory acne breakout, erythema develops around the follicular openings.
 Frustratingly, this redness can persist long after the acne itself.
 While the reason for this is not fully understood, it is likely due to a change in the superficial dermis microvascular structures.

 Why Include Treatment Of Redness That Can Remain After Acne Is Resolved In Your Practice?

 Most dermatological practices have a high volume of acne patients and use many approaches to treat active acne.
 Patients not only want the active lesions to clear up, but they also want the blemished skin to clear up as well.
 For most patients, depending on the severity of the acne lesions, they have to wait many months for the microvasculature to return to normal for the redness to go away.
 During this period, make-up or other cover-ups can reduce the appearance of the redness, but for most patients the redness remains providing an unpleasant reminder to themselves and others of the acne breakout they endured.

-Now there is a very fast, safe & easy laser procedure that speeds up resolution of the lingering redness that would otherwise last for many months after acne has resolved.
-Having an effective treatment for redness will make the patients look and feel better.
+Now there is a very fast, reliable & easy laser procedure that speeds up resolution of the lingering redness that would otherwise last for many months after acne has resolved.
+Having a treatment for redness will make the patients look and feel better.